Gliding effortlessly along the Irrawaddy River to the archaeological town of Bagan, also renown as Burma’s Temple Town, which sits in central Burma…

-The duration of your stay and where you stay in Bagan will probably dictate the order in which you visit the temples, you’ll need at least a couple of days at the temples.
+The duration of your stay and where you stay in Bagan will most likely dictate the order in which you visit the temples.
+You need at least a couple of days at the temples.

-With your expensive entry ticket, you receive a map, which is great for following the temple route.
+You receive a map with your entry ticket, which is great for following the temple route.

-Walked around in the scorching heat until hitching a ride back into town and hiring an eBike (USD$4 for half-day or USD$10 for full-day) for the rest of the day – until dark.
+On the first day, we opt for a Songthaew (USD$0.90) out to Tharabar Gate and onto the Archaeological Museum.
+After walking around in the scorching heat until hitching a ride back into town, we then hired an eBike (USD$4 for half-day or USD$10 for full-day) for the rest of the day until sundown.

-For the second day, we walked to Restaurant Row and hired another eBike for half the day, which again, was until after the sunset.
+On the second day, walking to Restaurant Row we hire another eBike for half the day, which again, is until just after sunset.

-Also did a lot of walking around (free of course) but it’s so hot that the eBike provides some relief in the heat.
-Be warned, these bikes are embarrassingly slow and at only 10 kilometres per hour, even locals laugh and point at tourists on these!
+Walking around is free but it’s so hot that the eBike provides some relief in the heat.
+Be warned, these bikes are embarrassingly slow and at only 10 kilometres per hour, even locals laugh and point at tourists on bikes!
 The battery seems to always die by sunset so you end up slowly cycling or pushing the bike back.

 Bagan is in Myanmar’s dry zone and it’s really hot and sunny all the time, even during the wet season.

-The first sunset was from the smaller Shwe-san-daw-Paya temple, which was great as we only had a few other tourists and touts for company.
-Also from this temple, we could see the hoards of people at the Su-la-ma-ni Pahto temple gradually building up for the sunset photo shoot.
+The first gorgeous sunset is from the smaller Shwe-san-daw-Paya temple, which is great as we only have a few other tourists and touts for company.
+From this temple, we can also see the hoards of people at the Su-la-ma-ni Pahto temple gradually building up for the sunset photo shoot.

-The second sunset was from the very popular Su-la-ma-ni Pahto temple together with masses of tourists and touts.
-Get in early, otherwise, your photos will be filled with many heads and not much sunset!
+The second stunning sunset is from the very popular Su-la-ma-ni Pahto temple together with masses of tourists and touts.
+Arrive early, otherwise, your photos will be filled with many heads and not much sunset!

-I hear it is also spectacular to see a sunrise from the temples, but alas, as I love my lay-ins, didn’t partake in a Bagan sunrise – naughty I know.
+I hear it’s also spectacular to see a sunrise from the temples.
+Alas, loving my lay-ins I didn’t partake in a Bagan sunrise – naughty I know.

 From Old Bagan, travel south on the Bagan-B Auk Road, then turn left on the road that takes you right through New Bagan and at the end of this road, turn left again.

-Stop along the way at the smaller temples until you pass the Tourism Services Centre, there are a few more temples around this area.
+Stop along the way at the smaller temples until you pass the Tourism Services Centre.
+A a few more temples around this area are worth checking out.

 Just after the centre, turn left and pass the Min-nan-thu Village, you’ll see the lovely Tayok-pyi Paya temple on your left.
 Turn left again at Nyaung U-Kyaukpadaung Road and head past the flashy Bagan Golf Course and onto Nyaung U.